kevinolega/callcentertrainingtips/_posts/CC Basics/2019-05-06-employment-checklist.md

 I recommend getting a job offer before worrying about requirements.

-I often save about Php 3,000 extra on top of my job-hunting expenses to pay for requirements so I don’t get pressed for money whenever I need to switch jobs.
+I often save about  ₱3,000 extra on top of my job-hunting expenses to pay for requirements so I don’t get pressed for money whenever I need to switch jobs.

 If you’re looking for required skills in getting hired in a call center please visit this link.